ninjaix/IXP-Manager-PeeringDB-updater/README.md

 # Warnings
  - We have made assumptions based on our own use.
 Feel free to make modifications based on your own desires.
  - PeeringDB dataset isn't very clean so be aware if what you are changing
+ - We have added a table in IXP-Manager that is not supported by INEX / IXP-Manager

 # Overview
 - We use a seperate MySQL server for our IXP-Manager installation